sameh9524/mano/README.md

 ## Project Overview
 This project implements a basic computer system inspired by M. Morris Mano's "Digital Design" textbook.
 It simulates a basic computer architecture that focuses on a simplified model of a CPU, memory, and input/output (I/O) devices.
 The computer features a simple instruction set architecture (ISA), a basic set of registers, and support for fundamental operations such as addition, subtraction, and branching.
 It is a learning tool for understanding computer architecture and digital logic design.
-## This project was designed by a team of 4 students called (creative team ) as a part of our Microcontrollers Architecture Course.
+## This project was designed by a team of 4 students called (creative team ) as a part of our Microprocessors 2 Course.

  ## System Components